seanpmaxwell/Typescript-Best-Practices/README.md

 #### Useful comment tags

-TypeScript already expresses parameter and return types; use `@param`/`@returns` only for what types cannot express—constraints, units, side effects, meaning.
+TypeScript already has parameter and return types; use tags only for what types cannot express.

 Standard tags: `@private`, `@param`, `@returns`, `@see`.